JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_guide.md

 Explicitly setting the [`intellij.version`](tools_gradle_intellij_plugin.md#intellij-extension-version) and [`intellij.type`](tools_gradle_intellij_plugin.md#intellij-extension-type) properties tells the Gradle plugin to use that configuration of the IntelliJ Platform to create the plugin project.

+> See the [Developing for Multiple Products](dev_alternate_products.md) page for information about how to develop a plugin that is compatible with multiple IntelliJ-based IDEs.
+>
+{type="tip"}

 All available platform versions can be browsed in the [](intellij_artifacts.md).

 If the chosen platform version is not available in the repositories, or a local installation of the target IDE is the desired type and version of the IntelliJ Platform, use [`intellij.localPath`](tools_gradle_intellij_plugin.md#intellij-extension-localpath) to point to that installation.